-Best Practices & Latest Solutions, Requirements Gathering, Proof of Concept, Configuration, Development, Consulting, Prototypes,
+Best Practices & Latest Solutions, Project Management, Requirements Gathering, Proof of Concept, Configuration, Development, Consulting, Prototypes,

-User Acceptance Testing (UAT), Ivanti Self Service Portal, Integrations, ITIL, Ivanti Service Manager ITSM, Ivanti Asset Manager ITAM, ESM
+User Acceptance Testing (UAT), Ivanti Self Service Portal, Integrations, ITIL, Ivanti Service Manager ITSM, Ivanti Asset Manager ITAM

 The City of Brampton was a19 Consulting's main account while on contract for Kifinti Solutions, prior to founding the a19 Best Practice System.
 Among the a19 Best Practices implemented were Change Notifications, SLA Indicator, Email Summaries and Templates, a19 Auto Ticket Generator, SCCM Integration, Software Asset Management with License Reconciliation, and over 19 Service Request Offerings including HR Onboarding and Offboarding Service Requests.